New Jersey

 In December 2017, the law was amended to explicitly prohibit inquiries into expunged records during the application process and to clarify that the law covers online applications in addition to oral and written inquiries.
 See S3306 (2017).
 However, the law does not prohibit consideration of non-conviction records that have not been expunged, as noted in the report of the NJ Advisory Committee quoted in the preceding section.

 Employers may not “knowingly or purposefully publish, or cause to be published, any advertisement that solicits applicants for employment where that advertisement explicitly provides that the employer will not consider any applicant who has been arrested or convicted of one or more crimes or offenses.” § 34:6B-15.
-This restriction on the content of employment applications does not apply to any advertisement that solicits applicants for positions in law enforcement, corrections, the judiciary, homeland security, or emergency management, or any other position where a criminal history record background check is required by law, where an arrest or conviction by the person for one or more crimes or offenses would or may preclude the person from holding such employment as required by law, or where any law restricts an employer’s ability to engage in specified business activities based on the criminal records of its employees. – See more at http://www.littler.com/publication-press/publication/new-jerseys-opportunity-compete-act-continues-nationwide-ban-box-trend#sthash.s9LB4cKd.dpuf.16
+This restriction on the content of employment applications does not apply to any advertisement that solicits applicants for positions in law enforcement, corrections, the judiciary, homeland security, or emergency management, or any other position where a criminal history record background check is required by law, where an arrest or conviction by the person for one or more crimes or offenses would or may preclude the person from holding such employment as required by law, or where any law restricts an employer’s ability to engage in specified business activities based on the criminal records of its employees.
+Additional information can be found at this link: http://www.littler.com/publication-press/publication/new-jerseys-opportunity-compete-act-continues-nationwide-ban-box-trend#sthash.s9LB4cKd.dpuf.

 C. Certificate of Rehabilitation